 Step 1: Start With Your Summary Plan Description (SPD) or Benefits Booklet

-- Preventive care vs. diagnostic care: Many plans cover preventive services at 100% under the ACA, but the same procedure done for diagnostic reasons (e.g., to investigate a symptom) may have a deductible or coinsurance.
+- Preventive vs. diagnostic care: Many plans cover preventive services at 100% under the ACA, but the same procedure done for diagnostic reasons (e.g., to investigate a symptom) may have a deductible or coinsurance.

 Step 2: Obtain the Specific CPT or HCPCS Code